Diversity statement - what have we done so far?

 Our 2019 research tender on Improving Gender Diversity in Companies formed part of our response to the lack of diversity on a number of Boards and management teams across our investable universe.
 This research tender aimed to highlight a set of policies, tools and approaches to support the retention and recruitment of women.
 The University of Technology Sydney completed the research and the report is publicly available on their website.
 More details on the research tender are provided in this article.

 We shared this research with the company management teams of the top ten companies in each of our strategies as part of our approach to engagement on this topic.
 We engaged on related issues with a number of companies, including Rational, Unicharm, Tokyo Electron, Fortinet, Carborundum Universal, TCS, Chroma, Bechtle, Mahindra and Hoya.
 Some of these companies have made significant progress since we started to engage, while others have been less receptive.
-We take a long-term collaborative approach to engagement but we will eventually sell the position if management fails to meet our expectations as this would influence our conviction in the long-term quality and sustainability positioning of the company.
+We take a long term collaborative approach to engagement but we will eventually sell the position if management fails to meet our expectations as this would influence our conviction in the long-term quality and sustainability positioning of the company.

 When we have the opportunity to exercise a vote to improve diversity, equity and inclusion we vote in favour.
-Recent examples have included where we have voted for shareholder resolutions in favour of more transparency around diversity.
+Recent examples have included Fortinet and Fastenal where we have voted for shareholder resolutions in favour of more transparency around diversity.
 Since these votes Fortinet has published its inaugural diversity and inclusion report and Fastenal has released a Labor practices and workforce diversity summary.

-Another opportunity to express our views on diversity is voting on the appointment of directors, for example we voted against management on the appointment of a new director for a logistics company as we felt this missed an opportunity to improve board diversity.
+Another opportunity to express our views on diversity is voting on the appointment of directors, for example we voted against management on the appointment of a new director for Brambles as we felt this missed an opportunity to improve board diversity.

 On policy advocacy, we support investor groups like UK Sustainable Investment and Finance Association (UKSIF).
 UKSIF has an explicit commitment to policy solutions relating to “encouraging diversity and inclusion in all its forms”.
 There is further information available in their policy vision statement.
 We will look to develop our approach to policy advocacy in a way that aligns with our investment approach and resources.